 Feeling tired is a not-so-obvious symptom of the flu.
 Feeling generally unwell can be a sign of many conditions.
 These feelings of tiredness and fatigue may come on fast and be difficult to overcome.

 Influenza is a serious virus that leads to many illnesses each year.
-You don’t have to be young or have a compromised immune system to get gravely ill from the infection.
+You don’t have to be young or have a compromised immune system to get gravely ill from the flu.
 Healthy people can get sick from the flu and spread it to friends and family.

 How does the flu shot work?